drbean/edit/tsailin/pasteur_perspective.md

 **5. Discussion**

-By positioning the academic transition on organizational development for the rise of entrepreneurial universities, this paper aimed to understand an ambidextrous development in university departments (Etzkowitz, 2017).
+By examining the development of ambidexterity in university departments, this paper aimed to understand the academic transitions involved in the organizational changes associated with the rise of the entrepreneurial university, (Etzkowitz, 2017).
-The study proposed an organizational propensity, 'Pasteurian orientation,' and examined its development and relationships between university antecedents and departmental collective efficacy.
-First, the findings suggest that the university munificence and flexibility are critical determinants for facilitating the development of Pasteurian orientation within departments.
-This study argues that organizational munificence provides necessary legitimacy and support for the subordinated departments to redefine their organizational practices towards Pasteurian orientation (Powers & McDougall, 2005; Vanaelst et al., 2006).
-Through a significant effect on knowledge creation and knowledge utilization, this evidence confirms organizational munificence has a secure connection with the engagement of university departments, even has a direct effect on departmental collective efficacy (Owen-smith, 2005; Perkmann et al., 2013).
-Furthermore, the result is aligned with other organizational contexts that can facilitate or transit to ambidextrous structures or Pasteurian orientation in universities (Gibson & Birkinshaw, 2004), including shared vision, common culture (O'Reilly & Tushman, 2008)and social integration (Jansen, Tempelaar, van den Bosch, & Volberda, 2009) between the existing (e.g. teaching and research) and the new missions (commercialization and entrepreneurship).
-Moreover, there is significant evidence in line with Clark\'s (2004)'s survey of the leading entrepreneurial universities, which suggested that a more flexible and adaptable organization can respond to environmental changes and encourage the development of 'entrepreneurial' universities.
+The study took an organizational propensity, 'Pasteurian orientation,' and examined its development and its relationships with university antecedents and departmental collective efficacy.
+First, the study found that university munificence and flexibility are important determinants facilitating the development of a Pasteurian orientation within departments.
+These findings suggest that organizational munificence provides the subordinated departments the necessary legitimacy and support required for them to redefine their organizational practices and move towards Pasteurian orientation (Powers & McDougall, 2005; Vanaelst et al., 2006).
+Its significant effect on knowledge creation and knowledge utilization confirms that organizational munificence has a firm connection with the engagement of university departments, and even a direct effect on departmental collective efficacy (Owen-smith, 2005; Perkmann et al., 2013).
+Furthermore, this result is aligned with findings that other organizational contexts can facilitate or result in ambidextrous structures or Pasteurian orientation in universities (Gibson & Birkinshaw, 2004), including shared vision, common culture (O'Reilly & Tushman, 2008) and social integration (Jansen, Tempelaar, van den Bosch, & Volberda, 2009) between the existing (e.g. teaching and research) and the new missions (commercialization and entrepreneurship).
+Moreover, there is significant evidence stemming from Clark\'s (2004) survey of the leading entrepreneurial universities, which suggests that a more flexible and adaptable organization can respond to environmental changes and encourage the development of entrepreneurality.
 Jansen et al. (2009) also suggested that cross-functional interfaces create a formal integration mechanism that can respond to environmental changes.
-Furthermore, the result is consistent with the arguments of past research that universities and managers are more flexible and less bureaucratic, and create a munificent environment for facilitating their organizational ambidexterity or Pasteurian orientation (Andrews & Johansen, 2012;
+Furthermore, the result is consistent with the recommendations of past research that universities and managers be more flexible and less bureaucratic, and create a munificent environment facilitating organizational ambidexterity or Pasteurian orientation (Andrews & Johansen, 2012;
 Friedman & Silberman, 2003; Siegel, Waldman, & Link, 2003; Tilcsik,
 2014; Tushman & O\'Reilly, 1996).